 This is a great career choice for people who enjoy science, conducting research, and solving complex problems.
 If you are interested in a career field with opportunities to be involved in new and challenging research, this is a great choice.

-A Nuclear Physicist must possess the following qualities and skills:
+A Nuclear Physicist should possess the following qualities and skills:

 Nuclear Physicist Work Environment